swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

-# Chapter 15 - Continuous deployment of the model with the CI/CD pipeline
+# Chapter 14 - Build and publish the model with BentoML and Docker in the CI/CD pipeline

 ## Introduction

-In this chapter, you will deploy the model to the Kubernetes cluster with the help of the CI/CD pipeline.
-You will use the [Kubernetes](../tools.md) tool to deploy the model to the cluster and the pipeline to trigger the deployment.
+In this chapter, you will containerize and push the model to the container registry with the help of the CI/CD pipeline.
+You will use [BentoML](../tools.md) and [Docker](../tools.md) to containerize and publish the model and the pipeline to trigger the publishing.

 The steps will be similar to the last chapter, but we will use the pipeline to automate the process.